-Course Outcomes (CO): At the end of the course, the students will be able to:
+Course Learning Outcomes (CLO): At the end of the course, the students will be able to:

-CO 01 Interpret the fundamental meaning and principles of political Entrepreneurship.
-CO 02 Critically examine political competition, electoral behaviour, and democracy.
-CO 03 Use skills in solving political problems and in strengthening political institutions.
-CO 04 Generate a political model in response to a particular political, social, and economic problem.
+CLO 01 Interpret the fundamental meaning and principles of political Entrepreneurship.
+CLO 02 Critically examine political competition, electoral behaviour, and democracy.
+CLO 03 Use skills in solving political problems and in strengthening political institutions.
+CLO 04 Generate a political model in response to a particular political, social, and economic problem.

-Units/Hours Contents Mapping with COs I 10 Hours Introduction to entrepreneur and entrepreneurship; Characteristics of an entrepreneur and an entrepreneurship; Entrepreneurial traits and skills; innovation and entrepreneurship; Types of entrepreneurial ventures; enterprise and society in Indian context; Importance of women entrepreneurship Entrepreneurship in Politics Learning Activities: Brainstorming and Preparation of the concept note CO 1 II 8 Hours Promotion of a venture - Why to start a small business; How to start a small business; opportunity analysis, external environmental analysis, legal requirements for establishing a new unit, raising of funds, and establishing the venture - Project report preparation - format for a preliminary project report, format for a detailed/final project report.
-CO 2
+Units/Hours Contents Mapping with CLOs I 10 Hours Introduction to entrepreneur and entrepreneurship; Characteristics of an entrepreneur and an entrepreneurship; Entrepreneurial traits and skills; innovation and entrepreneurship; Types of entrepreneurial ventures; enterprise and society in Indian context; Importance of women entrepreneurship Entrepreneurship in Politics Learning Activities: Brainstorming and Preparation of the concept note CLO 1 II 8 Hours Promotion of a venture - Why to start a small business; How to start a small business; opportunity analysis, external environmental analysis, legal requirements for establishing a new unit, raising of funds, and establishing the venture - Project report preparation - format for a preliminary project report, format for a detailed/final project report.
+Learning Activities: Brainstorming and Group debate on political leadership CLO 2